Suha-AlHumaid/master-piece-project/README.md

   * Begging and end time
   * Choose type of event.
   * User can edit or delete event page.
-* There is two type of events:
-  * **Private Event.** Event creator send a ticket dirctiry to guest email.
-  *  **Public Event.** Guest will pay for get a ticket.
-Event creator determin number of ticket he will sell and the cost.
 * After user done of create his event page he should send an order for admin to confirme his event. (user can delete event order)
 * User can see the pupblic event with out sign in.
 * **After Admin confirmation** :